wolf81/MiniQuest/README.md

 In this document I will try to describe the development process and design choices.

+# Gameplay

+The idea is to have a turn-based Diablo clone based using mechanics loosely based on Microlite20.

+At the start of the game the player will find himself in a village.
+Inside the village there will the the occasional quest.
+The village is in need of help, as lately weird activity has been noticed around the nearby cathedral.
+The player is tasked to investigate the cathedral.

+Soon the player discovers the Cathedral is infested by undead and worse.
+The player will then be able to go down the catacombs to find the source of the problems.

+As the player descends lower and lower, the scenery changes.
+At some point the player will find himself in hell, having to defeat a major demon.
+Once the demon is slain, the player has won.

+At the start of the game the player will be able to select a class.
+I'll probably add the following classes to start with:

+- Fighter: excels at physical combat
+- Rogue: stealthy, but average at physical combat
+- Mage: bad at physical combat, but can cast powerful spells

 # Entities

 The entity structure is quite basic.